 How can people get involved with Yanda and start using the services today?

 The steps are very easy, actually.
 Traders can register for free on Yanda.io and start trading immediately after they connect their account with exchanges via API keys.
+People who want to perform cross-chain swap can also use CryptoYou which is built on top of Yanda.
 We are now working on improving the usability of the platform and on the production of video tutorials that will help users with their journey on Yanda.

 You’re among the first startups that have joined StartupYard from the cryptocurrency world.
 Have there been any big surprises coming through the mentoring process at SY?